fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 - Solder the included green trimmer capacitors to C15 and C32.
 Polarity is not important.

-#### 2. Input Connectors
+#### 2a.
+Input Connectors (headers)

-- Solder pairs of 0.1" male headers to each of CH1/GND and CH2/GND (these can be found at the bottom of the board) and/or solder compatible BNC connectors to BNC CH1 and BNC CH2.
+- Solder pairs of 0.1" male headers to each of CH1/GND and CH2/GND (these can be found at the bottom of the board).

+#### 2b.
+Input Connectors (BNC connectors - optional)

+- The board can also be used with the inexpensive BNC connectors available on sites such as eBay, [Amazon](https://amzn.to/3HhM9zo) or Aliexpress.
+The footprint can be found in the datasheet [here](https://lcsc.com/product-detail/RF-Connectors-Coaxial-Connectors_dosinconn-DOSIN-801-0038_C709673.html).

+- If using BNC connectors, solder them to BNC CH1 and BNC CH2.

 #### 3. AC/DC Coupling pins